mixxxdj/manual/source/chapters/vinyl_control.rst

 What do I need to use it?
 =========================

-It is possible to use Mixxx's vinyl control with several hardware setups, but the basic ones are:
+It is possible to use Mixxx's vinyl control with a variety of setups.
+Unlike some proprietary DJ software, Mixxx can use several types of timecode media and any soundcard that your :ref:`OS <operating system>` has drivers to use.
+Optionally, any :ref:`MIDI/HID controller <using-midi-hid-controllers>` can be used together with timecode control.
+The basic setups for timecode control are:

 **Setup 1: Vinyl DJ**